mediachain/mediachain/rfc/mediachain-rfc-4.md

 Control spam, support authoritative sources who maintain control of their own data.
 Public namespaces to support permissionless participation.

+administrative control: distributed governance model grant control of namespaces to stake holders and organizations

 ## A Heterogeneous Network of Cooperative Peers